doubleedesign/comet-components/docs-site/docs/technical-deep-dives/js-architecture/vue.md

 :::

 :::tip
-Pass the `data-color-theme` attribute to your component to make the localised CSS variables `--theme-color` and `--theme-text-color` available to your Vue component's vanilla CSS, removing the need to manually specify the styles for every theme colour.
+Pass the `data-color-theme` attribute to your component to make the localised CSS variable `--theme-color` available to your Vue component's vanilla CSS, removing the need to manually specify the styles for every theme colour.
 :::